ldcas-uc3m/TFG/doc/architecture.md

 Assembly
 -->

-It's a Lisp-like language, where instructions are defined as a list (`LST`).
+It's a Lisp-like language, where instructions are defined as a list (`LIST`) of symbols and/or other lists.
 - A list is always in between parenthesis:
     ```lisp
     (+ 1 2)
     ```
-- Its first element is called the symbol (`SYM`), or operator, which will be applied to the rest of the elements of the list.
+- Its first element is called the operand symbol, which will be applied to the rest of the elements (inmediate symbols or lists) of the list.
     In the example:
     ```lisp
     (+ 1 2)